modsim/FluxML/README.md

   </poolsize>
 </poolsizemeasurement>
 ```
-The following a single and pooled measurement example of pool size measurments, respectively.
+The following a single and pooled measurement example of pool size measurements, respectively.
 ```xml
 <poolsizemeasurement>
   <poolsize id="psm_0">